Military PTSD Claims | Army PTSD Compensation | Bolt Burdon Kemp Military PTSD Claims | Army PTSD Compensation | Bolt Burdon Kemp

 Get in touch

-• Re-experiencing phenomena such as nightmares, flashbacks, intrusive memories and reminders of the index trauma;
+• Re-experiencing phenomena such as nightmares, flashbacks, intrusive memories and reminders of the index trauma

-• Symptoms of mood changes and cognition;
+• Mood changes and cognition

-• Symptoms of heightened arousal and reactivity.
+• Heightened arousal and reactivity

 PTSD symptoms